givememoney60229/deeplearn-project/README.md

 # deeplearn-project
-deeplearn homework from NCKU taiwan
+deeplearn homework from NCKU taiwan modify by other source code